clash-lang/clash-compiler/clash-ffi/README.md

     ffiMain = -- Some FFI code
     ```

-    This main action is run during the start-of-simulation callback from VPI.
+    This main action is run during the start-of-simulation callback of
-    This means while it can register new callbacks, it should not run forever
+    the simulator.
+This means while it can register new callbacks, it
-    as doing so would mean control is never returned to the simulator.
+    should not run forever as doing so would mean control is never
+    returned to the simulator.

   * The simulator is started with flags which load the library.
 For instance,
     with `iverilog` the simulator is invoked with a command similar to